heinzermch/heinzermch.github.io/_posts/2020-07-16-deepmind-lecture-series-part-1.md

 How to scale systems up?
 Need a system that can do all the tasks at once, more common sense.
 Different kind of hardware.

-What are good visiual representations for action?
-Keypoints could help
+What are good visual representations for action?
+Keypoints could help.

 ### Conclusion